-Future 5, a Stamford-based nonprofit dedicated to helping low-income high school students in Stamford, CT graduate and connect to a better and sustainable education and career path, announced the addition of two new members to its board of directors and a new member to its advisory board.
-Michael Chambers and John Bonora joined the board of directors while Nancy Fink Benjamin joined the advisory board.
+Future 5, a Stamford-based nonprofit dedicated to helping low-income high school students in Stamford, CT graduate and connect to a better and sustainable education and career path, announced the addition of a new member to its board of directors and a new member to its advisory board.
+John Bonora joined the board of directors while Nancy Fink Benjamin joined the advisory board.

 John Bonora is a resident of North Haven, CT and a senior vice president – chief risk & chief credit officer with First County Bank based in Stamford, CT.
 Prior positions include vice president – regulatory risk & compliance Assurance Manager for the Royal Bank of Scotland in Stamford and a vice president – compliance officer for Fairfield County Bank in Ridgefield, CT.
 Bonora received his Master of Science in Financial Risk Management from the University of Connecticut and a Bachelor of Science in Economics-Finance from Bentley University.